lakpa-finju/esyLearnHooHacks/README.md

 * [Flask](https://github.com/pallets/flask)  is a micro web framework written in Python.

 * [SpeechRecognition](https://pypi.org/project/SpeechRecognition/) Library for performing speech recognition, with support for several engines and APIs, online and offline.

-* [Heroku](https://www.heroku.com/) is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

 * [Recorderjs](https://github.com/mattdiamond/Recorderjs) A plugin for recording/exporting the output of Web Audio API nodes